Dion Global Solutions Limited

 There are no significant material orders passed by the Regulators / Courts which wouldimpact the going concern status of the Company and its operations in future.

-Your Directors would like to thank the Companys Bankers Regulatory BodiesStakeholders and other business associates for their continued support during the year andlook forward to their continued support in future.
+Your Directors gratefully acknowledge the co-operation and support received from theBankers Regulatory Bodies Stakeholders and other business associates during the year andlook forward to their continued support in future.

 | ||For and on behalf of the Board |